neit98/dev-road-js-knowledge/ReactJS Knowledge.md

 * It uses **VirtualDom** instead of RealDom considering that RealDOM manipulations are expensive.
 * Supports server-side rendering.
 * Follows Unidirectional data flow or data binding.
+* Uses reusable/composable UI components to develop the view.

 -------------
 ### redux